-Sleeping with a mouthguard is like having insurance for your teeth.
+Sleeping with a night guard is like having insurance for your teeth.
 Depending on the type of mouthguard or night guard you’re wearing, it can prevent, protect, or even help treat certain conditions.
 The modest price tag of a splint or guard is typically well worth it, considering what could happen if you weren’t sleeping with a mouth guard at all.

 But not all mouthguards, bite splints, or night guards are created equal.
 Nor do they serve the same purpose.
 Depending on how it’s made and the way it fits, these appliance designs can play completely different roles.
 Some might even make things worse if you don’t use them correctly.
 Choosing the wrong one is a mistake you want to avoid.